eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 Regarding the method *`subsref(val, idx)`*, *val* is a matrix
 	(or vector???) and "the subscript *idx* is... a structure array with the fields *'type'* and *'subs'*.
-	Valid values for these fields are
+	Valid values for these fields of *idx* are
 	\cite[\S34.2, pp. 726-728]{Eaton2016a}:
 + type
 	- *"()"*